What books do I need?

 What Is The Return Policy?

-Refunds can be obtained at any of our three locations, as long as the books were purchased from the USM Bookstores.
 Refunds are given for the current semester only, within the stated times for the term.
 Returns are accepted within the first week of classes during the Fall and Spring Semesters.
-After the first week, If you have dropped a class and have books to return, you may do so as long as you have your receipt AND the course drop slip, until the end of the second week of classes.
+After the first week, If you have dropped a class and have books to return, you may do so as long as you have your receipt AND proof of course drop, until the end of the second week of classes.

 Summer Semester has it's own return policy.
 A copy of the return policy should be stapled to your receipts.